Changes of control and defence measures

 In accordance with the Financial Markets Infrastructure Act (FMIA), whosoever acquires equity securities, which added to equity securities already owned exceed the threshold of 33⅓% of Swiss Re Ltd shares with voting rights, either directly, indirectly or in concert with third parties, and regardless of whether these rights are exercisable or not, triggers a mandatory takeover offer for the outstanding Swiss Re Ltd shares owned by all other shareholders.

 The FMIA allows companies to include an “opting up” provision in their articles of association, which raises the mandatory takeover offer threshold up to 49%, or an “opting out” provision, which waives the mandatory offer.
 Swiss Re Ltd’s Articles of Association contain neither of these provisions.

 Change of control clauses

-Unvested incentive shares, share options and certain other employee benefit programmes would vest upon a change of control.
+Unvested deferred compensation may vest and employee participation plan rules may be amended upon a change of control.
 In such an event, the rights of members of the Board of Directors and the Group Executive Committee (Group EC) as well as of further members of senior management are identical to those of all other employees.

-The Articles of Association provide that the Board of Directors or, to the extent delegated to it, the Compensation Committee may decide on continuation, acceleration or removal of vesting, blocking or exercise conditions for the payment or grant of deferred compensation.
+The Articles of Association provide that the Board of Directors (or to the extent delegated to it, the Compensation Committee) may decide on continuation, acceleration, amendment or removal of any vesting, blocking or exercise conditions for the payment or grant of deferred compensation.
 It may also decide to replace the award with shares of the entity assuming control.

 The mandates and employment contracts of the members of the Board of Directors and of the Group EC do not contain any provisions such as severance payments, notice periods of more than 12 months or additional pension fund contributions that would benefit them in a change of control situation.